ashleynewson/openra-map-generator/README.md

 works as well as non-GPLed works.
 This could be important if the map generation project were to be included in something other than the OpenRA project itself.

+OpenRA isn't necessarily the only project which could benefit from this work.
+There are other C&C/RA communities outside of OpenRA which, to my knowledge, also have no viable random map generators.

-For example, many users create and release maps under various licenses, including ones which do not allow derivative works.
+Another aspect to consider, even within the realm of OpenRA, is that many users create and release maps under various licenses, including ones which do not allow derivative works.
 In future, parts of the map generation project could potentially be integrated into scripts in these maps.
 Maps generally don't use GPL, and may use an incompatible license.
 (In fact, people often don't even bother to specify a license for their maps.)

 More permissive licenses can also encourage contributions from additional developers.
 (Though it can also discourage others.)

-And, of course, part of it comes down to personal taste.
+Part of it comes down to personal taste.

+Ultimately, this is presently a prototype written in JavaScript, which doesn't make sense for direct inclusion in other projects anyway.
+My primary goal here is to explore, demonstrate, and offer up algorithms that could later be re-written properly for a target project.

+### Your code is a mess

+Yeah, sorry.
+It's a prototype!
+I optimized for experimentation.

+I might focus instead on documenting the algorithms before cleaning up the code.